MihajloMilojevic/Hotel_OOP1_P/README.md

 # MHotelify <string>IN PROGRESS</strong>

-Project for subject Object oriented programming 1.
-Details after completion.
+This project has been created as pre-exam obligation for Object oriented programming 1.
+The purpose of this project was to create desktop application in Java using SWING for managing bussines of a hotel.
+More details after completion.